Mom donates womb to daughter in India's first uterus transplant

 - It will take over a year before the patient knows if she is able to become pregnant

-(CNN)In the first surgery of it's kind in India, a mother has donated her uterus so to her 21-year-old daughter.
+(CNN)In the first surgery of its kind in India, a mother has donated her uterus to her 21-year-old daughter.

-She offered to undergo the procedure so that her daughter, who was born without a uterus, can experience childbirth.
+The 43-year-old offered to undergo the procedure so that her daughter, who was born without a uterus, can experience childbirth.

-The uterus, or womb, transplant took place in an eight hour surgery in the city of Pune in southwest India, Thursday.
+The uterus, or womb, transplant took place in the city of Pune in southwest India, Thursday.

 The surgery was performed by a team of doctors at Pune's Galaxy Care Hospital and led by the hospital's medical director, Dr. Shailesh Puntambekar.